wzhudev/d/README.md

 cat ~/.ssh/id_rsa.pub
 ```

+### Font

-Download a nerd font from <https://www.nerdfonts.com/font-downloads>.
+Download a nerd font from <https://www.nerdfonts.com/font-downloads> and change the font of your terminal emulator to it.
+Personally I prefer CaskaydiaMono Nerd Font.

+### Setup Node.js

+Run `fnm env` and paste the outcomes to `./dotfiles/unsync/init.sh` to set Node.js environment.

+### Per-platform

 Read the following instructions for your platform: